harrisonwsmith/model_proposal/ModelProposalTemplate.md

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-Farmer decision making at the individual level is dependent on many factors, such as income, irrigation type, market access, and farm size, among others.
-At the Micro-level, this model will focus on the process of farmers deciding what date to sow their crops.
-If the first iteration of this is successful, I would eventually like to incorporate other factors such as wealth of farmers, irrigation type, market access, and different farm sizes.
-At the Macro-level, this model will examine the dynamics of how crop yields are affected by a changing climate, and if or how farmers are able to respond to these changes.
-The emergent agricultural matrix that results from heterogeneous farmer decision making will also be the subject of analysis.
+Farmer decision making at the individual level is dependent on many factors, such as income, irrigation, market access, and farm size, among others.
+At the Micro-level, this model will focus on the process of farmers deciding when to sow their monsoon season crops.
+The sow date of monsoon crops is dependent upon access to irrigation.
+Farmers with access to irrigation may sow their crops earlier in the event of a delayed monsoon, while the sow date of farmers who do not have access to irrigation is dependent upon the arrival of the monsoon rains.
+If the first iteration of this is successful, I would eventually like to incorporate other factors such as wealth of farmers, market access, and different farm sizes.
+At the Macro-level, this model will examine how often farmers irrigate their crops and how much yield farmers

 &nbsp;